Jdevv96/Jdevv96/README.md

 ### < 👋 Hola Mundo! />

-I'm Omar, a bilingual, newly minted Java developer and Liverpool fan!
+I'm Omar, a bilingual, Java developer and Liverpool fan!

 👨🏻‍💻  About Me
 - 🔭 I’m currently working on completing a 30 week fullstack coding bootcamp!